EsbenNedergaard/quarkus-rest-playground/README.md

 # Some relevant Design Decisions

+### Based code on external project

+For a quicker start I based my code on https://github.com/kasramp/quarkus-rest-example since I have not worked with quarkus before.

 ### Architecture: Controller - Service - Repository

 The Architecture I went with was a simple Controller - Service - Repository (CSR) pattern.
 Where: